Krasner/edgesam-dyt/README.md

 This codebase adapts the code in the EdgeSAM repo.

+## Updates
+__2025-07-12__

+We attempt to improve segmentation results with an **HQ** version of the model.
+Using the [datasets](https://huggingface.co/sam-hq-team/sam-hq-training/tree/main/data) listed in [sam-hq](https://github.com/SysCV/sam-hq) we distill the ViT-H HQ-SAM checkpoint.

+Unlike HQ-SAM, since we use RepViT as the image encoder, we extract 3 intermediate convolutional layers, which are then fed to the [HQ MaskDecoder](./edge_sam/modeling/mask_decoder.py#L223).
+Layers needed to accomodate the intermediate features also use DyT layers.

+Issues:
+  - Training with amp float16 precision causes a NaN crash but float32 and bfloat16 work.
+We are not yet able to determine the reason (all previous steps trained with float16)
+  - Training crashes consistently on epoch 41 (the config file specifies 48 epochs of training)

 ## Pretrained Models
 We train against 5% of SA-1B and provide distillation checkpoints below: